 Prism Theatre.
-The Prism Theatre is an alternative blackbox space devoted to student productions.
+The Prism Theatre is an alternative performance studio devoted to productions presented by the School of Theatre and Film Student Production Board.

 Recital Hall.
 Located on the fifth floor of the Music Building, the Recital Hall is an intimate 125-seat facility that opens onto a rooftop courtyard.